Omodaka9375/xEth-wallet-for-NFC/README.md

 We configured app to work on Rinkeby test net, so it’s safe to play with.

-If you want to use it on Mainnet, just copy that Infura API mainet end-point, and copy it to your 'config.json' file.
+If you want to use it on Mainnet, just get that Infura API mainet end-point, and copy it to your 'src/config.json' file.

 ## License